 Most credit union managers would agree that there’s nothing like finding a new member.
 But it’s hard to find a good credit union member if you don’t have account applications coming in.[Read more…] about 22+ Credit Union Marketing Ideas To Grow Membership

-Most resort & spa owners would agree that there’s nothing like a full appointment booking.
-But it’s hard to fill appointments without a regular flow of new clients coming in.[Read more…] about 22+ Spa Marketing Ideas To Get More Clients
+Most resort & spa owners would agree that there’s nothing like a full appointment book.
+But it’s hard to fill appointments without a regular flow of new clients coming in.[Read more…] about 22+ Resort & Medical Spa Marketing Ideas To Get More Clients

 So you want to promote your website online…for free, preferably.

 By now, you probably know from experience that the “build it and they will come” philosophy is flawed.
 You can have great content — in fact, you need at least “good” content — but unless you know how to promote it, your site is a ghost town.
 But you also don’t have the budget to go straight to advertising online.

 You don’t need a grab bag of tips and tricks.
 You don’t need best practices to “go viral”.
 What you need is an actual process to follow consistently to create a “flywheel effect“.

 Here is an exact, step-by-step strategy that I recommend to anyone who wants to promote their website online.
 The specific details vary, but it’s a pretty tried and true path for anyone who wants to promote their website.[Read more…] about How to Promote Your Website Online (for free!)